Unlock the keys to data-driven decision-making

-The minor provides students with the skills need to join a workforce seeking to maximize value from data.
+This minor provides students with the skills needed to join a workforce seeking to maximize value from data.
 Big data differs from small data because its size and complexity demand new tools and techniques to glean useful information.
-Consequently, whether the goal is to work for a nonprofit or business, hospital or museum, specific data competencies are required.
-Students in the minor will learn these, including data management, analytics, and visualization for a career as data professionals.

 The following mathematics, statistics, and programming courses must be completed before enrollment in INFO-I 415 and INFO-I 416: